A Wasteful Practice…

 For towns that are picking up leaves from their residents, mulching can save a serious amount of taxpayers dollars.

 The Benefits of Leaf Mulching

-Mulching saves money and frees municipal work hours for better purposes.
+- Mulching saves taxpayer money and frees municipal work hours for better purposes.

-Mulch, when spread on garden beds, suppresses weeds.
+- Mulch, when spread on garden beds, suppresses weeds and improves soil quality.